dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

-#DJI_Onboard_API_Cmdline_Sample
+#DJI Onboard SDK Command Line Example
 ##Intro
-This example aims to help you understand the following basic flight procedures including:
+This example aims to help you understand and play with the basic flight procedures including:
 * The activation
 * The flight control obtainment
 * The flight control release